Python interactive shell and interpreting of .py files

 - Through command line.
-Go to the directory where Python is installed, then run one of next commands (exe extension is not necessary):
+Go to the directory where Python is installed, then run one of the next commands (exe extension is not necessary):

 python.exe lib\idlelib\idle.py\npython.exe lib\idlelib\idle.pyw

 IDLE has py or pyw extensions.
 These are standard extensions (pyw - for windows, but you can use py on windows too).
-You can open idle.py or idle.pyw in any text editor - there you will see python source code.
+You can open idle.py or idle.pyw in any text editor - there you will see the python source code.

 On the next screenshot there is running Python interpreter in Idle: